MinghaoLin2000/MinghaoLin2000.github.io/index.md

 <figure class="gl-page-background gl-float-right gl-image-box" style="text-align: center;"><img src="assets/images/self2.jpg" alt="A photo of J. Doe" width="150" height="200" style="max-width: 300px;" /></figure>

 I am an independent security researcher.
 I was a research assistant at Zhejiang University, advised by [Prof. Wenbo Shen](https://wenboshen.org/).
 Prior to this, I was a visiting scholar at the University of Colorado Boulder, advised by [Prof. Yueqi Chen](http://cusecurity.cs.colorado.edu/yueqichen/).
 I also worked closely with [Prof. Mingxue Zhang](https://zhangmx1997.github.io/) at Zhejiang University.
 I obtained my bachelor’s degree from Jiangxi Normal University at 2022.

+During university, as a CTF enthusiast, I founded the [Hyacinth Information Security Studio (JXNUSEC)](http://124.220.36.188/index.html) to officially represent my university to participate CTF contest.
+Each year, the team provides cybersecurity training to students across the university and selects new members, aiming to inspire more undergraduates and graduates to join the cybersecurity field.
+Our team has grown to 30 members.
+Thanks to our competition achievements, we successfully advocated for cybersecurity competitions to be included in graduate school bonus points and contributed to the establishment of a cybersecurity major in the college.

+My research focuses on system security, targeting different targets from small devices to operating systems.
+I thoroughly enjoy understanding how a system is built, which drives my interest in exploring open-source code and using my reverse engineering skills, honed in CTF competitions, to analyze closed-source systems.
+Based on this understanding, I approach systems from three perspectives: attack, defense, and optimization, uncovering new challenges.
+In my previous work, I focused heavily on attack existing systems, but I am now shifting toward building a secure and efficient system.

-During university, I founded the [Hyacinth Information Security Studio (JXNUSEC)](https://www.jxnusec.cn/index.html) to encourage more undergraduate and graduate students to engage in the field of cybersecurity.
-As a security researcher, I have discovered [numerous bugs](#bugs) in well-known targets, receiving credits and bounties from various vendors.
+So far, I have discovered [numerous bugs](#bugs) in well-known targets, receiving over 70CVEs and $30000 from various vendors (Apple/MicroSoft/Amazon/Google).

 I can be reached at yenkoclike@gmail.com.